Most everyone has heard these famous seasons of life quotes. “This too will pass”, and “to everything, there is a season.”

 Seasons of joy and frustration

 Never underestimate the value of joy and frustration.
-These two seasons are where we practice for the other seasons of life.
+These two seasons are where we can have formative experiences and practice for the other seasons of life.

 When we are experiencing great joy in our lives we need to take the time to thank God for them.
+These are the good times that we should not forget.
 And if we look closely, we often will see some intricate details that God has worked out for us to have these moments.

-Even in our challenges, we will find value.
+Even in our frustrations and challenges, there is value.
 It is here that we can practice.
+They will prepare you for the next season of your life.

 But practice what, you may ask?
 We need to practice quoting appropriate Bible verses to ourselves.